Seed the Views: Hierarchical Semantic Alignment for Contrastive Representation Learning: Methodology

-In this section, we describe the proposed positive sample selection strategy and adjust contrastive loss to allow for multiple positives to explicitly model the invariance among similar images.
+In this section, we extend the views generated from a single image to cross-sample views, and describe the proposed positive sample selection strategy and adjust contrastive loss to allow for multiple positives to explicitly model the invariance among similar images.

 \textbf{Positive Sample Selection.} For positive samples, we simply make use of $k$ nearest neighbors to search semantically similar images in the embedding space.
-Specially, given unlabeled training set $\bm{X}=\left \{\mathbf{x_{1}},\mathbf{x_{2}},...,\mathbf{x_{n}}\right \}$ and a query encoder $f_q$, we obtain the corresponding embedding representation $\bm{V}=\left \{ \mathbf{v_{1}},\mathbf{v_{2}},...,\mathbf{v_{n}} \right \}$ where $\mathbf{v_i} = f_q(\mathbf{x_i})$.
+Specially, given unlabeled training set $\bm{X}=\left \{\mathbf{x_{1}},\mathbf{x_{2}},...,\mathbf{x_{n}}\right \}$ and a query encoder $f_{\rm q}$, we obtain the corresponding embedding representation $\bm{V}=\left \{ \mathbf{v_{1}},\mathbf{v_{2}},...,\mathbf{v_{n}} \right \}$ where $\mathbf{v_i} = f_{\rm q}(\mathbf{x_i})$.
 For a typical Res-50 network, the embedding is obtained from the last average pooled features with dimension 2048.
-Given an anchor sample $\mathbf{x}_a$, we compute the cosine similarity with all other images, and select the top $k$ samples with the highest similarity as positives $\Omega = \{\mathbf{x}^1, \mathbf{x}^2, ..., \mathbf{x}^k\}$.
+Given an anchor sample $\mathbf{x}_a$, we compute the cosine similarity with all other images, and select the top $k$ samples with the highest similarity as positives $\Omega = \{\mathbf{x^1}, \mathbf{x^2}, ..., \mathbf{x^k}\}$.

 \textbf{Loss Function.} We simply adjust the contrastive loss in Eq. \ref{moco} to allow for multiple positives per anchor.
-Given an anchor sample $\mathbf{x}_a$ and its nearest neighborhood set $\Omega$, we randomly select a positive sample $\mathbf{x}_p \in \Omega$, and the loss function can be reformulated as:
+Given an anchor sample $\mathbf{x}_a$ and its nearest neighborhood set $\Omega$, we randomly select a positive sample $\mathbf{x}_p \in \Omega$, and the loss term $\mathcal{L}_{\mathbf{q}_a}$ for $\mathbf{x}_a$ can be reformulated as:

-where each anchor sample $q_a$ encoded with $f_q$, is pulled with two samples $k_a$ and $k_q$ encoded with $f_k$, and pushed away with all other samples in the key encoder $f_k$.
-Symmetrically, for positive sample $\mathbf{x}_p$, we also have:

-The overall loss is the combination of the two losses, which is equipped with two positive samples in the query encoder $f_q$, and the corresponding two positive samples in the key encoder $f_k$.
+where each anchor sample $\mathbf{q}_a$ encoded with $f_{\rm q}$, is pulled with two samples $\mathbf{k}_a$ and $\mathbf{k}_q$ encoded with $f_{\rm k}$, and pushed away with all other samples in the key encoder $f_{\rm k}$.
+Symmetrically, the loss term $\mathcal{L}_{\mathbf{q}_p}$ for positive sample $\mathbf{x}_p$ can be obtained accordingly.
+The overall loss is the combination of the two losses, which is equipped with two positive samples in the query encoder $f_{\rm q}$, and the corresponding two positive samples in the key encoder $f_{\rm k}$.
 Each sample is accompanied with a random data augmentation as described in \cite{chen2020improved}, and is pulled together with all positive samples (also undergo a random data augmentation) from the other encoder.

 \textbf{Expanding the Neighborhood.} It is a dilemma to define an appropriate $k$ for nearest sample selection, setting it too small, the objective pulls samples that are already very similar in the feature space, and brings about limited performance gain since current representation handles these invariance well, while setting it too large, it would inevitably introduce noisy samples, and pulling these samples would destroy the local similarity constraint and is harmful for general representation.
 To solve this issue, we rely on data mixture to expand the neighborhood space of an anchor based on the selected positive samples.
 The assumption is that the mixed samples act as an interpolation between two samples, and lies in the local neighborhood of the two samples.
 In this way, the generated mixed samples expand the neighbors in the embedding space that current model cannot handle well, and pulling these samples is beneficial for better generalization.